 Laboratory studies have repeatedly shown the effectiveness of Low Level Laser Therapy for Fertility using the Infrared and Near Infrared wavelengths (Red Light and Invisible Light 600-1,000nm) due to enhanced mitochondrial activity and ATP production, increased blood flow and the reduction of oxidative damage.
 We frequently observe improved outcomes for people going through the IVF process, and see many successful pregnancies, often through natural conception when IVF may not have previously been successful.

 At Laser Medicine we follow the work of our associates closely and align with best practice protocols that are found to be most effective.
-In combination with applying Low Level Laser to the reproductive organs, we also work through lymphatic, acupuncture and central nervous systems in order to apply light in the most effective way.
-We work with each individual patient to optimise their health as required, using the standard LLLT protocols for fertility in conjunction with many other protocols for maximising the efficiency of the body.
-These mechanisms and protocols are designed to help rejuvenate eggs and sperm mobility, maximise egg quality potential and prepare the body for fertilisation and pregnancy.
+We use a combination of Clinical Class 3b and Class 4 Therapeutic Lasers for the non-invasive application of Low Level Laser to the reproductive organs.
+We also work through the lymphatic, acupuncture and central nervous systems to apply light holistically and in the most effective way.
+We work with each individual to optimise their health, using the standard LLLT protocols for fertility in conjunction with other protocols to maximise the body’s energetic efficiency.
+These mechanisms and protocols are designed to help rejuvenate eggs and sperm quality, maximise the egg’s potential and to prepare the body for fertilisation and pregnancy.